 The Matrix leads to Connection, Collaboration, and Shared Purposes

 Educators spend a lot of time in classrooms dealing with problems.
 High on the list of issues are engaging and motivating students, managing challenging behaviors, curriculum demands, and administrative pressures.
 These issues can be ongoing and lead to a lot of struggling and wheel spinning.

-Effective problem solving entails both the art of influencing and the application of well-defined scientific principles.
+Effective social-emotional learning entails both the art of influencing and the application of well-defined scientific principles.

 The bottom line is that promoting psychological flexibility in schools and classrooms leads to less struggling with what doesn’t work and more creativity, effective instruction and success.
 Students use the Matrix to develop the self-monitoring and self-regulation skills needed for success in school and life.

-Tyr it out and discover the power of psychological flexibility and what it can do for you!
+Try it out and discover the power of psychological flexibility and what it can do for you and those you serve!

 I have more training for Social-Emotional and Self-Directed Learning at: